rdbc-io/rdbc/rdbc-doc/docs/index.md

 ## What is rdbc?

-rdbc is a SQL-level relational database connectivity API targeting Scala and Java programming languages.
+rdbc is a SQL-level relational database access API targeting Scala and Java programming languages.
 The API is fully asynchronous and provides a possibility to leverage [Reactive Streams'](http://www.reactive-streams.org/) stream processing capabilities.